Kclamberth/ytAuto/README.md

 ## How it Works

 This C script manages YouTube channel content efficiently by creating and updating directory structures for each channel, leveraging parallel processing to run multiple yt-dlp download tasks simultaneously.
-It creates subdirectories for each channel, monitors file counts to detect new content, and logs updates in a lastupdated.txt file.
-To ensure reliability, the script checks for and creates necessary files and directories (channels.txt and Youtube) if missing.
+It creates subdirectories for each channel, monitors file counts to detect new content, and logs updates in a `channels.log` file.
+To ensure reliability, the script checks for and creates necessary files and directories (`channels.list` and `youtube`) if missing.
 Note: For user notifications, the script can call an external Bash script to send updates to a Discord webhook, providing real-time information on channel activities.

 - **Directory and File Setup**: The script automatically creates a `youtube` directory in a specified base location (e.g., `/media/youtube`).
 Inside this directory, it initializes a `channels.list` file.